zakcarnage/ygo-code-net-deck-public/README.md

 # API Capture
 (Previously database scraping)
 This stage uses requests to save a copy of the ygoprodeck data locally.<br>
-It is a great service that these people offer, and I highly recommend that you visit their website before runnin any code:<br>
+It is a great service that these people offer, and I highly recommend that you visit their website before running any code:<br>
 https://ygoprodeck.com/api-guide/

 # Card Selection
 This stage opens up an interactive window using tkinter.<br>
 Here you can input the names of cards, search through the database, then add them to your deck and save it with a custom name.<br>
 Sometimes you'll want to include engine requirements in your deck.
-If you specify these, you can ensure that at least one copy will feature in your deck.<br>
+If you specify these, you can ensure that at least one copy will feature in your deck.<br><br>
 Search for a card name.<br>
-Click the card name you want, and make sure it changes in the heading.<br>
+Click the card name you want, and make sure it changes in the heading (if not, click again).<br>
 Click add to deck.<br>
-To remove a card from the deck, double-click its name.<br>
+To remove a card from the deck, double-click its name in the deck.<br>
 To make a card in your deck an engine requirement, click on the name, then click the engine requirement button.<br>
 Type in a name for your deck and use the save button to save the cards into a csv which will be a starting point for the model.

 # Replay Scraping
 THIS DOES NOT WORK ANYMORE<br>
+I intend to release a set of replay hands in lieu of an actual fix.
+As with all things, expect a moderate wait.<br>
-I am looking into ways to deal with it, but right now you can't scrape db replays the way you used to be able to.<br>
+I am looking into ways to deal with this permanently, but right now you can't scrape db replays the way you used to be able to.<br>
 If you have any suggestions (which aren't webdriving as I'm already onto that one) then let me know.<br>

 # Model Training